Wilson959/movies/README.md

 This project is a node.js express website with ability to stream movies in you local machine or server.
 The website itself was made with ChatGPT, Gemini, Claude with me as a human guidance it was MY idea and not from these AI's.
-Unsupported video files (eg. hevc) might not play varying on browsers/devices
+Unsupported video files (eg. hevc) might not play varying on browsers/devices please be nice, im new to coding☹ also i gave up cus i just used jellyfin instead lol

 Made by: salad
 yes im Clyd